FrdrchSllnr/circularSlider.js/README.md

 cslider.minradius = 80
 ```

-Visualize the responsive are as a DOM element
+Visualize the responsive area as a DOM element

 ```
 yourDOMelement.appendChild(cslider.getAreaElement())